jptriciaestella/GBAD-preparations/readme.md

 # GBAD-preparations

-This repository contains tools and scripts for preparing and preprocessing audio data for the Gender Bias in Audio Deepfake (GBAD) dataset.
+This repository contains tools and scripts for preparing and preprocessing audio data for the making of Gender Bias in Audio Deepfake (GBAD) dataset.
 Each script serves a specific purpose, ranging from downloading audio to extracting numerical and visual features.
 Below is a detailed description of each file and its functionality.

 ---